 Q. How and when do I apply for financial aid?

-A. For federal student aid students must complete the FAFSA each year as soon after January 1st each year.
-To be considered for Philander Smith College scholarships, all students must complete the FAFSA.
-To apply for the FAFSA you must visit www.fafsa.ed.gov
+A. For federal student aid students must complete the FAFSA each year as soon after www.fafsa.ed.goveach year.
+To be considered for scholarships, all students must complete the FAFSA.
+To apply for the FAFSA you must visit

 First-year students should submit their financial aid applications by March 1.